phanumat/Documentation/cloud-and-lan-connected-device-types-developers-guide/building-cloud-connected-device-types/building-the-service-manager.rst

 There are some outbound connections in which we are using OAuth to connect to a third party device cloud (Ecobee, Quirky, Jawbone, etc).
-In these cases it is the third-party device cloud that issues an OAuth token to SmartThings so that SmartThings can call their APIs.
+In these cases it is the third-party device cloud that issues an OAuth token to PEA HiVE so that PEA HiVE can call their APIs.

-However, these same third-party device clouds also support webhooks and subscriptions that allow SmartThings to receive notifications when something changes in their cloud.
+However, these same third-party device clouds also support webhooks and subscriptions that allow PEA HiVE to receive notifications when something changes in their cloud.

 In this case, *and ONLY in this case*, the Service Manager SmartApp issues its own OAuth token and embeds it in the callback URL, as a way to authenticate the post backs from the external cloud.